codecapsules-io/codecapsules-docs/docs/tutorials/redis_queue.md

 In this function a few things happen:

-- It checks if the URL can be accessed by opening the URL within a try code block.
+- It checks if the URL can be accessed by opening the URL in a `try` block.
 - It then checks if the URL is from CNN's website (CNN holds their text in divs) and provides the HTML tags and classes that contain the main news articles for those sites.
-- If it isn’t from CNN then it grabs all the paragraph tags from that site.
+- If the URL isn’t from CNN, it grabs all the paragraph tags from that site.
 - BeautifulSoup is then used to scrape the HTML from the URL, and a title and body text are extracted from the URL using the HTML tags specified.
-- The results are returned by our function in the form of a tuple.
+- The results are returned in the form of a tuple.
-- If the URL failed to be scraped, the exception that rises is returned in order to be displayed to the user.
+- If the URL failed to be scraped, the exception that arises is returned in order to be displayed to the user.

-## Create the HTML for the Results Page
+## Adding the HTML for the Results Page
-Next we will create the HTML for the results web page.
-Inside the `templates` folder, create a file called `results_page.html` and paste the following lines of code within:
+Next we will add the HTML for the results web page.
+Inside the `templates` folder, create a file called `results_page.html` and paste the following lines of code in it:

 ```html
 <!DOCTYPE html>